 There are five main types of pallet jack operation that causes damage or injuries to freight or operators:

-The risks can be reduced by ensuring your team has had electric pallet jack training.
+The risks can be reduced by ensuring your team has had electric pallet jack training and manual handling training.

 Incidents caused by tipping